 This is one of the most common forms of arthritis and affects around 1 in every 100 people.
 Rheumatoid arthritis is caused by a reaction of the nervous system, to a non-existent stimulus.
 That is, the immune system starts attacking the joints and other parts of the body, although no threat is present.

 This form of arthritis results in inflammation of the tendons, synovial sheaths, and bursae (sacks of fluid which allow smooth movement of muscles/tendons over bone).
 Flare-ups usually occur, where the symptoms are exacerbated for a period of time.
 During a flare-up, joints will become stiff, swollen, red and painful.
 The small joints of your fingers, hands, wrists, feet, and ankles are most commonly affected.

 Osteoarthritis is the most common form of arthritis.
 It affects the cartilage and adjacent bone surfaces within a joint.
 It is sometimes referred to as 'wear and tear' arthritis.

-The cartilage in weight bearing joints (most often the knee and hip) becomes damaged and worn away.
+The cartilage in weight-bearing joints (most often the knee and hip) become damaged and worn away.
 The exact reason for this is unknown, although there are some predisposing factors such as age, weight and previous injuries:

 The symptoms of OA include pain, stiffness and reduced movement at the joint.
 It is usually worse in the morning and improves within an hour or so.
 Inflammation and swelling sometimes also occur.

-Gout is a form of arthritis caused by a build up of uric acid within the body.
+A gout is a form of arthritis caused by a build-up of uric acid within the body.
 Uric acid is a waste product of metabolism (breaking down food to make energy) which is usually excreted by the kidneys.
-Problems with the function of the kidneys, or high production of uric acid may mean that crystals develop within the joints which cause pain and inflammation.
+Problems with the function of the kidneys or high production of uric acid may mean that crystals develop within the joints which cause pain and inflammation.